CreativeDevelopments/CDCommands/README.md

 # Message JSON

 Setting up your message.json file is as easy as creating the file in your directory and adding the relative path in the MessageJsonPath property.
 On the first start of the project, a directory and file will be created, "~.vscode/settings.json".
 This is created to allow for autocomplete in your message.json files.
-You can get the default message.json file [here, from our github.](https://github.com/CreativeDevelopments/CDCommands/blob/main/src/Base/message.json)
+You can get the default message.json file [here](https://sourceb.in/Vf0CoYk7x6).

 ```js
 client.on("ready", () => {